Datseris/MakieForProjects.jl/docs/src/index.md

 ## Themeing

-When `using MakieThemeing`, a default theme is applied that changes most theme aspects, and in particular the cycling of colors, markers, and lines.
+When `using MakieForProjects`, a default theme is applied that changes most theme aspects, and in particular the cycling of colors, markers, and lines.

 Color themeing can be controlled in two ways.
 One, is by setting environment